 Just want to enjoy the water at Zoombezi Bay?
 Surf into the wildest water park ever and get a special discount on your Zoombezi Bay season pass through our online store.
 These make a great gift!

-Note for Zoombezi Bay reopening 2020: All Zoombezi Bay visits will now require a dated, timed ticket, including all Season Pass Holders and Gold Members.
-Members can visit after 3 pm without a reservation.
+Note for Zoombezi Bay reopening 2021: All Zoombezi Bay visits will now require a dated, timed ticket, including all Season Pass Holders and Gold Members.
+Get reduced admission for visits after 4 pm.

 Reciprocal Discount Member Benefit